onelocom/knowledge-base/content/kb-managers.md

 * [Slab][slab].
 Focuses on editing.
 Knowledge will live in their platform, although they seem to provide an import/export solution.
 Something interesting: they have a bot/cron that you can set up to be notified to review if documentation has "expired".
 * [Coda][coda].
 Very strong solution (used by big companies).
 Closed platform.
 Provides automations (like ifttt).
 They seem to focus on decision documentation.
 And documents are alive (you can integrate a table that recalculates as soon as you add a new row, etc).
 * [Connected Papers][connpapers].
 A web visual tool to navigate through related papers graphically.
+* [Dendron][dendron].
+An open-source, local-first, markdown-based, note-taking tool built on top of VSCode.

 ## Builders